GerHobbelt/colormap-shaders/README.md

 # colormap-shaders

-A collection of shaders to draw color map like this:
+A collection of shaders to draw a color map like this:

 ![rainbow](sample/transform_rainbow.png).